Weather in Iceland in August Travel Guide

 Absolutely!
 August is a part of Iceland's high season, meaning it attracts a large number of tourists.
 Accommodations, car rentals, and popular tours can often be fully booked months in advance.

 To make sure you have the best choices and avoid any disappointments, it's highly recommended that you book your flights, accommodations, and tours as early as possible.
-A booking of up to six months is not unheard of for peace of mind and guaranteed reservations during your trip.
+A reservation of up to six months is not unheard of for peace of mind and guaranteed reservations during your trip.

 Is it crowded in August?